M66B/FairEmail/README.md

 This email app might be for you if your current email app:

-* takes long to receive or show messages
+* takes long to receive or to show messages
 * can manage only one email address
+* cannot handle a large number of messages
 * cannot show conversations
 * cannot work offline
 * looks outdated